ProgramComputer/plugin-XDCC/README.md

 - [x] XDCC SEARCH
 ## Contributions
 Currently, only a few commands are supported.
 Any contributions to extend functionality are welcome.
+## Future outlook
+Currently, this is a server-side solution but when [wasi-sockets](https://github.com/WebAssembly/wasi-sockets) matures in web.
+It may become outdated.
 ## License
 [ Licensed under the MIT License](LICENSE).